 Instead, this term is most often used by health professionals and marketers who may not have considered whether it means the same thing for the audience.
 Again, the telling is meaningless without the showing.

 You may also consider including the risks of less comprehensive care.
-If you take this route, however, be careful not to imply that any particular outcome is inevitable.
+However, if you take this route, be careful not to imply that any particular outcome is inevitable.

 You might wonder why the word “hope” should be avoided since we generally see hope as a good thing.
 In healthcare, however, using the word itself may not always be appropriate.